colin-guyon/py-audio-player-base/README.md

 # py-audio-player

-Python package containing containing various audio player classes.
+Python package containing various audio player classes.

   - ``AudioPlayerInterface`` : Interface class for an audio player.

       Main methods :

           - ``play`` : Play a single file or a whole folder, or a list of files.
           - ``search_and_play`` : Search among a default search dir and play the matching results.
           - ``play_pause`` : Pause if currently playing, else start a new play.